 - Surface roughness (rough layers, rough substrate)

-- Roughness of foils in front of the detector
+- Roughness of foils in front of the detector and roughness of beam windows

 - Live time correction and pile-up simulation, pile-up correction of experimental data